 2 In Operation Taifun, Germany starts the drive on Moscow.

-31 German workers are forced to “volunteer” to donate twenty-five Reichsmark a week from their wages.
+31 German workers are required to “volunteer” to donate twenty-five reichsmark a week from their wages.

 22 The German raider Atlantis is sunk.

 8 The United States declares war on Japan.

 11 Germany and Italy declare war on the United States.

 19 Hitler assumes command of the German Heer (Army).

 Only women are serving as missionaries in the East German Mission.